iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Topology of Metric Space.md

 \end{aligned}
 $$

 This would bring the contradiction that $C$ is also uncountable like $S$, hence, the space $l_\infty$ is not a separable set.
-This is concluded by the fact that for every $x, y$ we would need a distinict $c_x, c_y$ that is at least 1/3 away from $x, y$ under inf metric.
+This is concluded by the fact that for every $x, y$ we would need a distinct $c_x, c_y$ that is at least 1/3 away from $x, y$ under inf metric.

 ---